Order Deadline: Noon, Tuesday, March 5th

 It seems logical that dishes I discovered in Liguria and Tuscany and points north and south translate seamlessly to California.
 Focaccia, which is the bread of Liguria, ricotta from Tuscany, a simple no stirring risotto made with squash ….I am delighted to think that people will be discovering the best of Italy made with the best of California’s ingredients.” — Carol Field

-This week’s box is in memory of my favorite Aunt, Carol Field, author of the classic cookbook The Italian Baker, published in 1985, who passed away on Friday, March 10 at the age of 76.
+This week’s box is in memory of my favorite Aunt, Carol Field, author of the classic cookbook The Italian Baker, published in 1985, who passed away March 10th, 2017 at the age of 76.
 She fell in love with Italy, taught herself Italian and later introduced millions of delighted Americans to ciabatta and focaccia and other regional breads.

 In gratitude, we have drawn inspiration from recipes from three of Carol’s cookbooks to create a beautiful and manageable seasonal meal plan of authentic Italian flavors.
 In Nonna’s Kitchen: Recipes and Traditions From Italy’s Grandmothers, Celebrating Italy, which describes the feasts and festivals of Italy and the foods with which they have been celebrated for centuries, and lastly Italy in Small Bites, recipes for the merende, or simple and irresistibly delicious between-meal meals cherished by Italians for centuries.